ImpactDevelopment/ImpactIssues/README.md

 # Impact Client

-Impact is an advanced Minecraft Hacked Client aimed towards user friendliness.
+Impact is an advanced Minecraft Utility Mod aimed towards user friendliness.
 Here, you will be able to submit issues that prevent the client from performing as expected.

 ## Download